wangyu-/tinyfecVPN/doc/README.zh-cn.md

 developer options:
-    --tun-mtu             <number >       mtu of the tun interface,most time you shouldnt change this --disable-mssfix      <number >       disable mssfix for tcp connection -i,--interval         imin:imax       similiar to -i above, but scatter randomly between imin and imax --fifo                <string>        use a fifo(named pipe) for sending commands to the running program, so that you can change fec encode parameters dynamically, check readme.md in repository for supported commands.
+    --tun-mtu             <number >       mtu of the tun interface,most time you shouldnt change this --disable-mssfix      <number >       disable mssfix for tcp connection --fifo                <string>        use a fifo(named pipe) for sending commands to the running program, so that you can change fec encode parameters dynamically, check readme.md in repository for supported commands.